mpostol/OPC-UA-OOI/SemanticDataSolution/DataManagement/README.md

 ## Introduction

-This project is aimed to provide a library for Part 14 using the concept described in the [ OPC UA Data Processing Outside the Server](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution#opc-ua-data-processing-outside-the-server)
+This project is aimed to provide a library for Part 14 PubSub Draft 1.04. using the concept described in the [ OPC UA Data Processing Outside the Server](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution#opc-ua-data-processing-outside-the-server)

+For more in-depth information about creating UA Applications exchanging data over the network, see [Getting Started Tutorial](./READMEGettingStartedTutorial.md)

 The code is tested using the Unit Test located in the project: [DataManagementUnitTest](https://github.com/mpostol/OPC-UA-OOI/tree/master/SemanticDataSolution/Tests/DataManagementUnitTest)